lukascivil/TreeWalker/README.md

 TreeWalker is a simple and smal API in php

-  - get json difference
+  - Get json difference
-  - edit jsons value automatized
+  - Edit json value (Recursively)

 ### Version
 0.1